jordanbaird/SwiftKeys/Sources/SwiftKeys/Documentation.docc/SwiftKeys.md

 # ``SwiftKeys``

-A straightforward global hotkey API for macOS.
+A straightforward global key command API for macOS.

 ## Overview